smithphil88/gower-fields/README.md

 ### User Goals

-As a user, I would like to
+As a user, I would like to:

 - Locate information in a simple and timely manner.
 - Find the location of the business.